Corrie ten Boom

 Cornelia Arnolda Johanna "Corrie" ten Boom (15 April 1892 – 15 April 1983) was a Dutch watchmaker and later a Christian writer and public speaker, who worked with her father, Casper ten Boom, her sister Betsie ten Boom and other family members to help many Jewish people escape from the Nazis during the Holocaust in World War II by hiding them in her home.
 They were caught, and she was arrested and sent to the Ravensbrück concentration camp.
-Her most famous book, The Hiding Place, is a biography that recounts the story of her family's efforts and how she found and shared hope in God while she was imprisoned at the concentration camp.
+Her most famous book, The Hiding Place, is an autobiography that recounts the story of her family's efforts and how she found and shared hope in God while she was imprisoned at the concentration camp.

 Early life

 Corrie ten Boom was born on 15 April 1892 in Haarlem, Netherlands, the youngest child of Casper ten Boom, a jeweller and watchmaker, and Cornelia (commonly known as "Cor") Johanna Arnolda, née Luitingh, whom he married in 1884.
 She was named after her mother but known as Corrie all her life.
 Corrie had three older siblings: Betsie, Willem, and Nollie.
 Her three maternal aunts, Tante Bepa, Tante Jans, and Tante Anna, lived with the family.
 Her father was fascinated by the craft of watchmaking and often became so engrossed in his work that he forgot to charge customers for his services.

 The Ten Boom family lived above Casper's watch shop in what Corrie called "the Beje" (pronounced bay-yay), a house named for the Barteljorisstraat where they lived.
 Corrie spent the first part of her life in charge of the housekeeping.
 However, when a cold sent Betsie, Corrie's sister, to bed for an extended period, Corrie took Betsie's place and began to work in the family watch shop.
 She quickly discovered that she loved the "business side" of the watch shop, and she organized the financial proceedings by developing a system of billings and ledgers.
 Even when Betsie recovered, Corrie kept her place in the shop and Betsie managed the housework, to the delight of them both.

 She trained to be a watchmaker herself, and in 1922, she became the first woman to be licensed as a watchmaker in the Netherlands.
 Over the next decade, in addition to working in her father's shop, she established a youth club for teenage girls, which provided religious instruction and classes in the performing arts, sewing, and handicrafts.
 She and her family were Calvinist Christians in the Dutch Reformed Church, and their faith inspired them to serve their society, which they did by offering shelter, food and money to those who were in need.
 Some important tenets of their faith included the fact that the Jews were precious to God and that all people are created equal – powerful motivation for the selfless rescue work she would later become involved in.